 The bacteria and viruses that can cause meningitis can be spread from person to person in the same ways as most colds, flus, and other infections.
 If you suspect you may have bacterial meningitis, it is important to seek treatment right away.
-This illness can progress quickly, sometimes causing seizures and even death.
+Similar to encephalitis (inflammation of the brain), this illness can progress quickly, sometimes causing seizures and even death.

 Even after meningitis moves past an acute phase, many people will suffer from after effects and complications of meningitis, like headaches, vision or hearing problems, or cognitive issues.
 TCM and acupuncture can help people recover more fully from the effects of brain swelling due to meningitis.

 Swelling in brain can be caused by meningitis bacteria, or can manifest due to a virus or some other condition.
 Causes of meningitis can include:

 - Bacterial meningitis – meningitis can be triggered by various bacteria, such as the kinds that cause strep throat, pneumonia, tuberculosis, and colds and flu.
 This type of meningitis can become serious, even causing death if left untreated.
 Symptoms usually appear quite suddenly, and can worsen in a matter of hours.